blemoine/heraldry2/README.md

 - Factoriser le pattern de selection des tinctures et des lines
 - Pale invected has some overlap problem
 - Click sur svg : on focus (or on mousedown/mouseup?) increse slightly the border width and then decrese it
+- Chevron Bretessed are displayed strangely ( Or, a chevron bretessed azure)
+- Cross Bretessed are displayed strangely ( Or, a cross bretessed azure)
+- Saltire Bretessed are displayed strangely ( Or, a saltire bretessed azure)
+- Displayed strangely: Or, three chevronels bretessed azure

 Feature to add
 ---